MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Move to top

-The owner of the device or a user with administrator privileges for the machine, machine group can override the queue priority by moving an item to the top of the queue.
+The owner of the device or a user with administrator privileges for the machine or machine group can override the queue priority by moving an item to the top of the queue.
 That item is put at the top of the queue regardless of its original priority and queued time.
-If multiple runs are moved to top, the last one added will be executed first.
+If multiple runs are moved to the top, the last one added is executed first.

 You can cancel moving a run to top.
 It reverts the run back to its original priority and queued time.